chachasikes/Drupal-7-Demo/README.txt

 When you install all these pieces, you will have a working installation of Drupal that has some pre-loaded content & special configurations.

+2. Don't install our database, but enable certain 'features.'
+Features are, for example, configuration settings for a blog, image gallery, or map settings.
+We'll add which features are cool once we have some.